bentoml/.github/profile/README.md

 BentoML is an open platform that simplifies machine-learning model deployment and runs high-performance model serving at scale.

+- [🍱 BentoML](https://github.com/bentoml/BentoML): The Unified Model Serving Framework
+- [🦄️ Yatai](https://github.com/bentoml/Yatai): Model Deployment at scale on Kubernetes
+- [🚀 bentoctl](https://github.com/bentoml/bentoctl): Fast model deployment on any cloud platform

 👉 [Pop into our Slack community!](https://join.slack.bentoml.org) We're happy to help with any issue you face or even just to meet you and hear what you're working on 😄

 ### BentoML - The Unified Model Serving Framework

 [🍱 BentoML repo](https://github.com/bentoml/BentoML) | [🎨 Gallery Projects](https://github.com/bentoml/gallery) | [📖 Documentation](http://docs.bentoml.org)

-BentoML provides high-level APIs for packaging ML models and defining ML Services.
+BentoML makes it easy to turn your ML models into prediction services that's easily deployable and high-performance.
 You can use it with any ML framework, incorporate business logic and pre/post-processing code with your model, automatically generate HTTP API Server and create Docker Image for production-grade deployment.

 <details>
   <summary>Details</summary>